 We were gleeful as we looked down on the gorgeous scene, outlined with half-timbered houses and people wandering from shop-to-shop.
 It was the perfect place and moment to appreciate just how lucky we were to be exactly there at that hour, taking in such an amazing event.

-The Can’t-Miss Night Watchman Tour
+8. Go on the Can’t-Miss Night Watchman Tour

 Shortly after the Christmas Markets had closed, we met him in front of Town Hall for our tour.
 Knowing we all couldn’t wait to capture a photo of his unique attire, he invited us to go ahead and hop in next to him if we’d like.
 He had this serious, but silly tone at all times that I loved.

 Even when sharing some very somber moments of history, the Night Watchman somehow was able to tell a fitting joke that had everyone laughing out loud.
 And he truly had a fantastic way of making the moments of Rothenburg’s past come alive.

 As we walked down the dark streets, he shared how the Night Watchmen were responsible for guarding the city.
 There were usually six who would patrol the streets and gates to the city.
 Plus, they would also make sure every resident had locked their door.
 While important, this was actually a lowly job that people shunned because the night scared them.

 He walked us to and out of the ‘the eye of the needle’ – a door-within-a-door in the inner gate that was usually the only way to enter the city at night.
 With the majestic city as a backdrop, we spent most of our time here learning about life in the olden days and why we shouldn’t want to go back and live there.

 We came away with so much knowledge and an even more heightened interest in Rothenburg o.d.T.
 And for €8, this tour really is a steal.
 Plus, it is great for people of all ages who are able to walk along with this iconic resident of the city.